gangadhar107/Exploratory-Data-Analysis-EDA-of-Sales-Dataset/README.md

     - Create new features such as `order_month` and `order_year` to facilitate time-based analysis.

 3. **Exploratory Data Analysis**:
-EDA involved exploring the sales data to answer key questions, such as:
+    - Explore the sales data to answer key questions, such as:
       - What is the overall sales trend?
       - Which products are top sellers?
       - What are the peak sales periods?
       - Who are the most valuable customers?
       - Which states generate the highest revenue?
       - Which cities generate the highest revenue?
       - How does revenue vary across different regions?
       - What is the sales breakdown by category and subcategory?
       - How do sales change year-over-year by category?
       - How does sales performance vary by shipping mode?

 ## Data